akeneo/pim-community-dev/UPGRADE-1.7.md

     currency: EUR
 ```

-In 1.7 version, the rule structure is defined like this:
+In the 1.7 edition, the rule structure is defined like this:

 ```
 field: basic_price